cmaroti/dsp/statistics/6-1-household_income.md

 [Think Stats Chapter 6 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2007.html#toc60) (household income)

 >> The mean of the income data assuming an upper bound of $1 million is around $74,000, while the median is around $51,000.
+Around 66% of households report a taxable income below the mean.
 The fact that the mean is greater than the median suggests a right-skewed distribution.
 The calculations of skewness are both positive and therefore also indicate right-skewness.
 The skewness is 4.95 and the Pearson's skewness is 0.74.

 >> The skew changes depending on our assumption for the upper bound.
 If we change the upper bound to $10 million, the magnitude of the skewness increases.
 The median stays the same, but the mean goes up to around $124,000.